nghiluu12/nghiluu12.github.io/index.md

-# Nghi Luu's Portfolio

-I am an Electrical Engineering major at CSUF and I plan on graduating 2029
+# Hello World

+This is my home page!
+My name is Your Name and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is your_major.

+## Computer Science Projects

+My GitHub page is [http://github.com/nghiluu12]http://github.com/nghiluu12.
-## Favorite CPSC 120L Labs
+## CPSC 120

 * Lab 2, part 1